andres885/voice-assistant/README.md

 All audio processing happens **in memory** — only short-lived temporary files are used for Whisper.cpp input and are deleted immediately after processing.

+The available commands are **easily configurable** inside the Python script (`assistant.py`).
+You can add or modify any phrase–action pair to launch programs, simulate key presses, or control system functions.

 Example commands supported:
 - “abrir firefox”
 - “abrir dolphin”